jchristn/GoogleMapsClient/README.md

 I needed a simple way to parse addresses and resolve coordinates to an address.
 Plug in a Google Maps API key and you're all set.

+Special thanks to @jorgeaponte and the community for helping improve this library!

 ## New in v1.1.0

 - Retarget to include .NET 6.0, .NET 7.0